 Back to All Events

 For many Black women, questioning long-held religious beliefs can feel both liberating and deeply lonely.
-Faith has often shaped our families, identities, traditions, and communities, making it difficult to ask hard questions without fear of judgment, rejection, or loss.
-Whether prompted by life experiences, church hurt, changing values, or simple curiosity, many women find themselves reexamining beliefs they were taught never to question.
+Faith has shaped our families, identities, traditions, and communities, so asking hard questions can come with guilt, fear, judgment, or even grief.

-This conversation creates space for those navigating religious deconstruction, spiritual curiosity, church hurt, or the challenge of building a life beyond what they inherited.
-We'll talk about guilt, fear, identity, family expectations, grief, and what happens when old answers no longer fit the lives we're living today.
+We'll talk about identity, family expectations, guilt, fear, grief, and what happens when the answers we were given no longer fit the lives we're living.

 Previous